Improved Weighted Matching in the Sliding Window Model: Conclusion

 \section{Conclusion}

-In this paper, we gave a deterministic $(3+\varepsilon)$-approximation algorithm for \textsf{MWM} in the sliding window model that uses semi-streaming space.
-The approximation factor of our algorithm matches the approximation factor of the best sliding window algorithm known for (unweighted) \textsf{MM} \cite{cms13}.
+In this paper, we gave two algorithms for \textsf{MWM} in the sliding window model.
+Our first algorithm has an approximation factor of $2+\varepsilon$ and uses space $\Ot(\sqrt{n L})$, and our second algorithm has an approximation factor of $3+\varepsilon$ and uses semi-streaming space.
+The approximation factor of our semi-streaming algorithm matches the approximation factor of the best semi-streaming sliding window algorithm known for (unweighted) \textsf{MM} \cite{cms13}.

-Since further improvements in the approximation factor of our result would also imply improvements for the unweighted version of the problem, the most natural direction for future research is to make further progress on the unweighted version of the problem first.
-From the perspective of upper bounds, can we obtain a $2.99$-approximation sliding window algorithm for unweighted \textsf{MM} using semi-streaming space?
+Regarding the semi-streaming space regime, since further improvements in the approximation factor would imply improvements for (unweighted) \textsf{MM}, the most natural direction for future research is to make further progress on the unweighted version of the problem first.
+Is there a $2.99$-approximation semi-streaming space sliding window algorithm for \textsf{MM}?

 While the known lower bounds for \textsf{MM} for one-pass streaming algorithms in the insertion-only model also apply to the sliding window model, no stronger lower bounds for the sliding window model are known.
 Can we prove a lower bound on the approximation factor of sliding window algorithms for \textsf{MM} that use semi-streaming space and are stronger than what is currently known for the insertion-only model, i.e., stronger than $1+\ln(2)$ \cite{Kapralov2021SpaceLB}?